Medigap Plan F High Deductible Make Sense or Not?

 Has The High Deductible Plan F Gone Away?

 Some of you may know the standard Plan F will not be available to newly eligible Medicare recipients.
-People eligible for Medicare after January 1, 2020 are not be able to purchase a Plan F.

 This also includes the High Deductible Plan F and the Plan C.